noahliketheark/MT12-Lua-4ws-dig/README.md

 ## Scripts completed:

-1. 2 Speed Crawler with Lockable Diffs.
+2 Speed Crawler with Lockable Diffs.
 "2SpdA.lua".
 Visually represents the state of a two speed transmission and whether diffs are open or locked.
 Shows Battery, RSSI and Timer.

 ![Alt text](/Screenshots/2SpdA.png?raw=true "Optional Title")

-2. 2 Speed Crawler with Lockable Diffs.
+2 Speed Crawler with Lockable Diffs.
 Visually represents the state of a two speed transmission and whether diffs are open or locked.
 Shows Battery, Drive Mode and Timer.

 ![Alt text](/Screenshots/2SpdB.png?raw=true "Optional Title")

 ## Scripts to be added:

-2. 3 Speed Crawler with Lockable Diffs.
+3 Speed Crawler with Lockable Diffs.
 Visually represents the state of a two speed transmission and whether diffs are open or locked.
 Shows Battery, RSSI and Timer.
-3. 3 Speed Crawler with Lockable Diffs.
+3 Speed Crawler with Lockable Diffs.
 Visually represents the state of a two speed transmission and whether diffs are open or locked.
-Shows Battery, Drive Mode and Timer.
+Shows Battery, Drive Mode and Timerr.
-4. MOA Crawler with front and rear dig.
+MOA Crawler with front and rear dig.
 Visually represents the state of front and rear dig, as well as % overdrive for front wheels.

 ## Installing